Sustainable English Willow

 SUSTAINABILITY AND OUR HERITAGE WILLOW

-What makes Sussex Willow Coffins a truly sustainable, environmentally friendly and ethical choice?
+What makes our Willow Coffins a truly sustainable, environmentally friendly and ethical choice?

 Providing sustainable heritage willow for the future…

-Our plots holds some 13 different heritage willow varieties, carefully selected and sourced from the “National Willows Collection” in Hertfordshire.
-We aim to supply all of our own willow for coffin making, grown in the local Sussex area.
+Our plots holds some 13 different heritage willow varieties, carefully selected and sourced from the “National Willows Collection” in Hertfordshire and long established willow beds in Somerset.
+We aim to supply all of our own willow for coffin making, grown organically in Sussex.

 Local trade and ethical material sourcing